Chart Color Schemes

 Rockhampton City has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
-Key projects include the Bruce Highway Upgrade Program, Browne Park Redevelopment, Central Queensland Defence Industry Precinct Business Case (commenced April 2021), and Rockhampton Museum of Art (opened June 2020).
-The following list details those most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 13 projects that may impact this region.
+Notable projects include Bruce Highway Upgrade Program, Browne Park Redevelopment, Central Queensland Defence Industry Precinct Business Case, and Rockhampton Museum of Art.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.